Legendarytruth/Neko-Gainz/doc/sprint 2/SR2.md

 Unfinished Tasks:
-As a user I want to have tutorial panels for each workout so that I now how to properly do each one As a user I want to be able to register as a new user.
+As a user I want to have tutorial panels for each workout so that I now how to properly do each one

 Practices to continue:
   - messaging in discord when git push/ making a pull request